tschwieg/DemandEstInfreqPurch/readme.txt

           6. alpha; the price sensitivity parameter.
           7. Γ; The random coefficient on the price sensitivity parameter.
           8. UseNegBinom; True or False whether or not to use a Negative Binomial distribution for the search distribution.
           9. SearchDistParameter; If UseNegBinom == "false", then this is a single float64 that gives the poisson arrival rate.
-If UseNegBinom == "true" tehn this is a string that contains two float64 values separated by a comma that gives the parameters for the negative binomial distribution. i.e. "25.0,.5"
+                                  If UseNegBinom == "true" then this is a string that contains two float64 values separated by a comma that gives the parameters for the negative binomial distribution. i.e. "25.0,.5"
           10. searchSigmaDiag; The variance of the candidate distribution used by the Metropolis-Hastings step for the diagonal elements of Gamma.
           11. searchSigmaOffDiag; The variance of the candidate distribution used by the Metropolis-Hastings step for the off-diagonal elements of Gamma.
           12. searchDScale; The variance of the candidate distribution used by the Metropolis-Hastings step for the share draws.